Table of Contents[Hide][Show]

 An autoimmune disorder is a condition where the immune system mistakenly attacks and destroys healthy body tissue.
 Autoimmunity problems are at epidemic levels today.

-Specific examples of autoimmune disease include eczema, asthma, psoriasis, ADD/ADHD, autism, celiac disease, allergies, asthma, Hashimoto’s, Crohn’s disease, ulcerative colitis, IBS, obsessive-compulsive disorder, depression, anxiety, MS, rheumatoid arthritis, lupus, fibromyalgia, diabetes, cancer, and the list goes on.
+Specific examples of autoimmune disease include eczema, asthma, psoriasis, ADD/ADHD, autism, Celiac disease, allergies, asthma, Hashimoto’s, Crohn’s disease, ulcerative colitis, IBS, obsessive-compulsive disorder, depression, anxiety, MS, rheumatoid arthritis, lupus, fibromyalgia, diabetes, cancer, and the list goes on.
+(1)

 Most people who have autoimmune disease suffer from more than one autoimmunity disorder with the list of problems tending to grow and become more serious as time goes on.

-The problem with autoimmune disease is that it is a sleeping giant – most people who have it in the earliest stages don’t even know it.
+The problem with autoimmune disease is that it is a sleeping giant.
+Most people who have it in the earliest stages don’t even know it.

-As a result, simple tests to gauge the neurological health of the cerebellum can provide clues as to whether an autoimmune problem is potentially lurking.
+As a result, simple tests to gauge the neurological health of the cerebellum can provide strong clues as to whether an autoimmune problem is potentially lurking.

 This is because the muscle coordination center of the brain, the cerebellum, is very sensitive to many toxins, alcohol being one of the worst as well as those toxins produced by an imbalanced and leaky gut – the root of all autoimmune disorders.

 Will the Past Pointing Test identify all autoimmune problems?

 Hence, if you suspect you may have some form of autoimmune issue, this would be a good test to try.
 It costs nothing, is painless and quick.

 Here’s how Dr. Mark Frank DC, a holistic doctor in my area who has written several articles for this blog, describes the use of the Past Pointing Test in his office as a way to show subtle dysfunction of the nervous system: